 To see what we’re talking about, check out our article on best places to stay in Cambodia!

 Transportation in Cambodia

-While booking buses in Cambodia, I recommend sticking with Mekong Express or Giant Ibis, which have the safest track record and are all around the best companies to travel with.
+While booking buses in Cambodia, I recommend sticking with Mekong Express or Giant Ibis, which have the safest track records and are all around the best companies to travel with.

 Cambodia Safety Tips

 When traveling in Cambodia, it’s important to be alert and aware of your surroundings.
 It’s a generally safe place, but there are tourist traps and scams that rope in innocent travelers.